Greywater

 Is it safe to use greywater?

-Provided you use greywater in the appropriate way, it is safe to use on your garden.
-Greywater can contain certain disease-causing micro organisms, fats, oils, detergents, salt and other things derived from household and personal cleaning activities.
+Greywater has a high chance of carrying microorganisms and disease-causing micro organisms, fats, oils, detergents, salt and other things derived from household and personal cleaning activities that make it unsafe for people to drink.
 However, if properly used, these pose little threat to health and the environment.

 Is approval necessary from Council to use greywater?